BigMurph619/Emerald-Monomon/readme.md

 1. You may pick any mon you want in the lab that is 555 BST or lower.
 You may keep its held item. **No legendaries allowed.** If you evolve into a Pokemon that is over 555 BST, you may use that Pokemon so long as it aligns with Ability rules.

-2. All items are allowed in the lab.
+2. All items and moves are allowed in the lab.

 3. Pivoting:
     - You may catch up to 3 total unique mons from any area (they can be all from one area, all different, or a combination), pick which one you want to run between those 3 and lab mon.
     - You may keep items held by Pokemon.
-    - You must pivot before the first trainer fight after the lab.
+    - You must pivot before the first trainer fight after the lab if you are pivoting.
     - You may NOT pivot again after the first trainer fight.
     - You may receive EXP from 1 wild mon prior to fighting the first trainer but you MUST run the mon that received EXP and avoid receiving additional EXP from wilds at all costs.
     - You may use any Mon at the front of your party until you lock in your pivot.